DrewIndeed/TeleFix/README.md

 ### Solution

-**TeleFix** is a Android mobile application aiming to help motorcycle owners to find assistance when their vehices malfunction, as well as having a more convenient experience in vehicle's maintenance process.
+**TeleFix** is an Android mobile application aiming to help motorcycle owners to find assistance when their vehices malfunction, as well as having a more convenient experience in vehicle's maintenance process.

 The application serves 2 major types of users: Customer or Vehicle Owner and Vendor or Mechanic